 Remove the second sentence in the definition of “End Users.”
 It is inaccurate.

-Guiding Principles for a Sustainable Health and Human Services System
+Guiding Partnership Principles for a Sustainable Health and Human Services System

 Introduction

-The workgroup endorses the principle that a healthy nonprofit health and human service provider system is vital to the well being of the citizens of Connecticut. .
+The workgroup endorses the principle that a healthy nonprofit health and human service provider system is vital to the well being of the citizens of Connecticut.
+Nonprofit human service providers act as stewards of the state in meeting essential functions of government, caring for the most vulnerable residents.
+In meeting this joint mission, partnerships exist on multiple levels.

 Nonprofit agencies are governed by volunteer Boards of Directors made up of diverse representation from the community served, acting as policy makers with fiduciary responsibility for the nonprofit agency.
 Along with this comes an army of volunteers and charitable dollars and other in-kind support.
 Businesses and individual donors support this mission through their philanthropic giving.
 Municipalities support the work of their local nonprofit organizations through collaboration with their local services.
 Through these roles, the community gathers to work together in partnership to maintain the safety net.
 Historically virtually all of human services were delivered through these nonprofit mediating institutions.
 The presence of government made it the responsibility of the whole civil society to fund and support this work.
 Government, like our nonprofit agencies is responsible to the community and must hold community providers and itself accountable for the prudent and appropriate us of the scarce resources it is charged with administering.
 Ultimately state agencies and the legislature partner with nonprofits to effectively and efficiently meet the needs of citizens.
 It is essential that this vital partnership be strengthened and supported to assure that the safety net is preserved and the most vulnerable among us are treated with dignity, respect, and quality of life sustaining services as well as opportunities to overcome whatever their challenges.

-The nature of health and human services that are provided by nonprofits is fundamentally different from other state contracted services and requires increased state agency discretion and flexibility in procurement.
+The nature of health and human services that are provided by nonprofits is fundamentally different from other state contracted services and requires increased state agency discretion and flexibility in procurement, contracting and monitoring.
 It is important that the state provide a system of procurement and adequate funding to support the optimal provision of these unique services now and in the future.
 Nonprofit health and human service providers must be recognized as critical partners with state government in the provision of high quality, essential services to Connecticut’s most vulnerable citizens.
 The state’s procurement, contracting, payment and quality assurance systems should provide appropriate, meaningful and ongoing opportunities for state agencies and non-profit community providers to collaborate and partner in implementing evidence-based, outcomes-driven and financially sustainable service delivery systems.
 It is imperative that the nonprofit provider community fully embrace and utilize established results based accountability practices to demonstrate meaningful and appropriate outcomes for all state funded programs.
 This can only be achieved by working together in a true partnership.

 The following Guiding Partnership Principles are intended to promote a fair, effective, responsive, transparent and accountable partnership between nonprofit providers and their state government funders.
 (1) The workgroup reached consensus on these principles.